wbmattis2/digital-response-generator/README.md

 ### Ignores test accounts

 When gathering listings from the database, this plugin ignores any member organizations whose name includes the word " test " (case-insensitive), in order to avoid listing accounts created for NEON database testing purposes.
 If any member organizations in the future include the word " test " in their name, then test accounts in the NEON database will have to be marked differently, and this feature of the Digital Response Generator will have to be changed appropriately.

+## Troubleshooting

+### Why is the file refreshing at strange times?

+The directory is set to refresh on a daily basis, but it will only refresh when people visit the site.
+So, if it has been more than a day since anyone viewed the site, it will refresh when (and only when) someone views it.

+### I've uploaded files with the right file names.
+Why isn't the plugin refreshing the directory?

+The plugin identifies relevant files by their titles, rather than their file names.
+To view a document's title in the media library, click on the document and check the "title" field in the media preview screen.

+### I made sure that the titles are correct, but the directory is still not being dynamically regenerated.

+Is there a file in your Media Library with the title "digital-response-replacement"?
+If so, then that file will serve as the directory, and the dynamic PDF generation feature will be overridden until that file is deleted or its title is changed.

+### The plugin still isn't working as expected.

+Please ensure that all of the static pages you have uploaded to your media library are .pdf files in "Statement" size and "Portrait" orientation.
+If you are using a Table of Contents image, ensure that it is a .png or .jpg file.
+If all else fails, feel free to contact me (Benny) with a description of the situation.
+Contact information can be found on [my GitHub profile](https://github.com/wbmattis2).

+## Software Used

+[TCPDF](https://tcpdf.org/docs/license/) is available under the GNU Public License 3.0; [FPDI](https://www.setasign.com/products/fpdi/about/) is available to use under the MIT license.

+The version of TCPDF used in this plugin has been modified; some files unnecessary for the plugin's functionality have been removed, and line 21579 has been altered.
+The modification consisted of adding "-.35" to the $tw value assignment in the definition of addTOC().
+Without this fix, the table of contents extends to the right edge of the page, ignoring the right margin.
+The fix limits the width of the table of contents so that it doesn't extend to the end of the page; this artificial margin can be adjusted by increasing or decreasing the extra value subtracted from $tw.

+## Special Thanks

+Special thanks to [Catholic Volunteer Network](https://catholicvolunteernetwork.org/) and [Perisphere Media](https://perispheremedia.com/) for their involvement and feedback in design, development, and deployment.